-Achim is one of the leading Canadian scholars of European integration.
+Achim’s scholarly work focuses on the politics of the European Union.
+He is particularly interested in political discourses about European integration (in parliaments, the media, and among citizens), democracy and legitimacy in the EU, as well as Canada-Europe relations.
 With Emmanuel Brunet-Jailly and Amy Verdun, he has recently published European Union Governance and Policy Making: A Canadian Perspective (University of Toronto Press 2018), the first textbook on EU politics focused explicitly on a Canadian readership.
-In addition, he has written two monographs, six edited volumes, and nineteen scholarly articles, which have appeared in some of the leading journals in the field (including European Journal of Political Research, Political Studies, European Political Science Review, West European Politics, Journal of European Public Policy, European Law Journal, and Politische Vierteljahresschrift).
+His research articles have appeared in some of the leading journals in the field, including European Journal of Political Research, West European Politics, and Journal of European Public Policy.

 Achim has taught university courses on European integration, for undergraduate and graduate students, since 2007.
 Other topics of his teaching include an introduction to political science, as well as introductory and advanced courses on various issues of comparative politics.
 In 2011, he was awarded the Faculty of Public Affairs Teaching Award.